NASA-SpaceX set to launch next 4-member crew to International Space Station

 It is also the third crewed flight launched to into orbit under NASA’s fledgling public-private partnership with SpaceX, the rocket company founded and owned by billionaire high-tech entrepreneur Elon Musk.
 The first was an out-and-back test mission carrying just two astronauts into orbit last May.

+The helmeted astronauts, dressed in their custom white flight suits and black boots, walked out of the space center’s operations building a little over three hours prior to launch time, waving to onlookers and bidding goodbye to loved ones.

+A caravan of SUVs from Musk’s electric car manufacturer Tesla Inc then drove them to Launch Complex 39A, the rocket pad built during the 1960s and famed as the launch site for the Apollo 11 flight to the moon.

-“There’s nothing like it when you look out the window and see a spaceship getting prepared and realize that you’re going to be riding on it in a few days,” McArthur said at a news briefing just after arriving at Kennedy Space Center last week.
+“There’s nothing like it when you look out the window and see a spaceship getting prepared and realize that you’re going to be riding on it in a few days,” McArthur told reporters after arriving at Kennedy Space Center last week.

 LONG-DURATION MISSION